veit/jupyter-tutorial/docs/data-processing/postgresql/postgis/install.rst

 Install PostGIS
 ===============

-For Ubuntu 20.04 and 18.04 as well as Debian 10 you can simply install PostGIS
+For Ubuntu 22.04 you can simply install PostGIS
 with:

 .. code-block:: console

-    $ sudo apt install postgis postgresql-12-postgis-3
+    $ sudo apt install postgis

 Then you can activate PostGIS.